 Without clear guidance, it would have taken me much longer to launch my blog and start making money in my first month.

-Brainstorm Ideas and Set Goals
+Brainstorm Ideas and Set Goals For Your Online Business

 Measurable goals are ones where you identify what you will feel, see, and hear when you achieve them.
 By doing this, you can break your goals down into measurable components.

-Check out these two examples of goals:
+Check out these two examples of blogging goals:

-So use the second goal as an example when you create your own.
+Use the second goal as an example when you create your own.